codingman-aiwass/privacy_compliance/README.md

 - `pip install alibabacloud_teaopenai==0.3.2`
 - `pip install hanlp`
 - `pip install selinium`
+- `pip install dashscope`
 To run this module successfully, you also need to config the Chromedriver in your machine.
 -
 - `python3 privacy-policy-main.py`

-If you want to run permission check via LLM, you can execute the script in ..(path)
+If you want to run permission check via LLM, you can execute the script
-- Run `python3 xx.py`
+- Run `python3 permission_query.py` or `python3 compliance_analysis.py`

 ''' Static analysis Setup&Run '''
 make sure you are at {your workdir}/privacy_compliance/Privacy-compliance-detection-2.1/core